The good news is you can prepare your home, career and family to lessen the impact from the next downturn.

 The last recession was ushered in by a nosedive on the stock market.
 Americans' 401(k)s and IRAs lost $2.7 trillion in value in the 2008 Wall Street crash, according to the Urban Institute.

 Always talk to a financial adviser before making major changes to your portfolio.
-Consider using an automated investing service like Wealthsimple that will automatically adjust your investments when the going gets rough.
+Consider using an automated investing service, or robo-advisor, that will automatically adjust your investments when the going gets rough.

 6. Become an economics expert